Throughout his 29-year head coaching career, Jim Baron has consistently built programs from the ground up.

 Before becoming a head coach, Baron was an assistant coach at four institutions - the University of Notre Dame (1981-87), St. Bonaventure (1980-81), Loyola University (Md.)
 (1979-80) and the University of Rochester (1978-79).
 He got his start in coaching at Aquinas High School in Rochester, N.Y.
 During his four years as a student-athlete at St. Bonaventure, the Bonnies were 72-38 and as a senior, Baron served as a co-captain when the Bonnies went 24-6 and won the 1977 NIT Championship.

-Baron and his wife Cindy have two sons, Jimmy - a former standout guard for Rhode Island who graduated from the school in 2009 and currently plays professionally in Italy - and Billy, who is currently a senior captain at Canisius.
+Baron and his wife Cindy have two sons, Jimmy - a former standout guard for Rhode Island who graduated from the school in 2009 and currently plays professionally in Spain - and Billy, who played for the Chicago Bulls in the NBA Summer League before signing to play overseas in Lithuania.
 Active in numerous charitable organizations, such as American Cancer Society Coaches vs. Cancer program and Camp Good Days and Special Times, he is a member of the National Association of Basketball Coaches (NABC) International Coaches Group.
 He was inducted into the New England Basketball Hall of Fame in June 2013.